grosalesr/github-pages-playground/deployment/technical_guide.md

   * Do not exceed (up to) 50 GB per shard (index life cycle management)

 ### Replicas
-Replicas are Elasticsearch fail*safe mechanisms, they provide redundant copies of the data and increase capacity to serve read requests like searching or retrieving a document.
+Replicas are Elasticsearch fail-safe mechanisms, they provide redundant copies of the data and increase capacity to serve read requests like searching or retrieving a document.

 A single node cluster is not resilient.
 If the node fails, the cluster will stop working.
-Because there are no replicas in a one*node cluster, the data cannot be stored redundantly.
+Because there are no replicas in a one-node cluster, the data cannot be stored redundantly.

 For a cluster with more than one node, the following is true for replicas:
   * Replicas are not placed on the same node as the original shards from which they were replicated